croxton/Taxonomy/README.md

 ### Overview

-The Taxonomy Module is a navigation & auto breadcumb building tool which uses nested sets to control hierarchy.
-The class used is straight from the CI community (MPTtree) and that does most of the heavy lifting.
+The Taxonomy Module is a navigation/breadcrumb building tool for 'page' sections of your site.
+The module uses nested sets to control hierarchy and utilises the MPTtree library from the CodeIgniter community.

 Unlike the Pages Module, Taxonomy uri's are built using regular template_group/url_title or template_group/template/url_title paths Ñ so for example, the uri /page/copyright/ could represent something 10 levels deep in the Taxonomy module.